etzkorn/etzkorn.github.io/index.md

 ## Biostatistics (Under Construction)

-I was introduced to the world of correlated data very early on.
 As an undergraduate at Saint Olaf College, I got to be a part of an innovative course designed by [Paul Roback and Julie Legler](https://bookdown.org/roback/bookdown-BeyondMLR/).